utguang/Clade3-NosZ/README.md

 #5 monomer2dimer.py is a script to duplicate amino acid sequence, which fullfills the data requirement of ColabFold

 # Workflow to construct closed/circular genomes are documented in Circularize**.py

+# The GraftM folder contains hmm file and taxonomy files for 269 NosZ sequences